abilandz/NAT3054/Lecture_2/git.md

 * Comments are supported in ".gitignore" and they start with "#" (similar as in Bash);

 * It is not necessary to enlist all files and/or directories using the full names, because a certain number of wildcards are supported by Git.
-For instance, to ignore files named "someFile_1.log", "anotherFile_2.log" and "alsoThisFile.log", one can add to ".gitignore" only the pattern "\*.log", where the metacharacter ```*``` matches any sequence of characters except a slash ```/``` (a detailed explanation of Git metacharacters which can be used in ".gitignore" can be found online under section [Pattern Format](https://git-scm.com/docs/gitignore) in the official documentation;
+For instance, to ignore files named "someFile_1.log", "anotherFile_2.log" and "alsoThisFile.log", one can add to ".gitignore" only the pattern "\*.log", where the metacharacter ```*``` matches any sequence of characters except a slash ```/``` (a detailed explanation of Git metacharacters which can be used in ".gitignore" can be found online under section [Pattern Format](https://git-scm.com/docs/gitignore) in the official documentation);

 * To ignore all files in a specific directory, use the directory name followed by a slash "/".
 For instance, if there is a directory named "temp" in the working tree, all files in that directory can be ignored at once with the following lines added to ".gitignore":